instantOS/instantos.github.io/faq.md

 ## Can I install instantos on an encrypted drive

-Yes, you can, but it will be a bit of work.
-The installer does not currently support setting up encryption for you.
+Yes.
+During an `ins arch install` with automatic partitioning, the installer asks whether you want to enable disk encryption.
+It uses **LUKS on LVM** with a dedicated LUKS container, LVM volume group (`instantOS`), and separate logical volumes for swap and root.
+Encryption is handled automatically — partitioning, luksFormat, LVM setup, mkinitcpio hooks (`sd-encrypt`), and GRUB boot parameters are all configured for you.

-So you will have to select the manual partitioning option and set it up yourself including bootloader setup.
+If you prefer to set it up manually, select manual partitioning instead.

 ## How do I install instantOS software on a regular Arch